wycks/WordPhing/README.md

 - Runs the WP install script (by-passes the 5 minute install).
 - Runs any custom install parameters (optional via `boot.php`)

-**Runtime Automation:**

-- Allows you to run scripts on a WordPress install,
-    - For example: delete 1000 posts belonging to a category,  see `run.php` for example
-    - Still in *beta* please do not run on live site

 **Build Automation:**

+- PHP CodeSniffer
 - PHP Documentor 2
 - FTP
 - Minify js
 - Zips or Gzips

-- PHP CodeSniffer (experimental, currently uses PEAR)
+**Runtime Automation:**

+- Allows you to run scripts on a WordPress install,
+    - For example: delete 1000 posts belonging to a category,  see `run.php` for example
+    - Still in *beta* please do not run on live site

 ##Basic Instructions